toolisticon/maven-oss-parent/README.md

 - yo.build.skip skip the yo build (defaults to false)
 - yo.test.skip skip the test run (defaults to false)
 - yo.skip skip all (defaults to false)

+## Info

+The info profile can be used for maintenance of this project.
+It supports the version plugin to check if newer versions of used plugins are available.

+    mvn -Pinfo versions:display-plugin-updates